 “Using the past to illuminate the present” is the objective of the museum, especially as it relates to students.
 Exhibits are frequently updated, guest lecturers present their insights and creative activities are planned to bring the artifacts to life.

 Blenheim-Gilboa Visitors Center

 Travel to the New York Power Authority’s Blenheim-Gilboa Visitors Center for a triple play of educational opportunities: History, energy science, and nature are all waiting to be explored here.

 The center itself is housed in a restored 19th-century dairy barn, yet cutting-edge technology brings the story of power generation – including “green” processes like solar and wind – to life through interactive displays.

 Fine Art Near the Hall of Fame

-There’s plenty of learning locations that lie ahead, just waiting to be explored in Otsego County!
-Stop at the Fenimore Art Gallery for an enlightening look at American folk art and American Indian art, as well as photography and 20th century art.
+There are plenty of learning locations that lie ahead, just waiting to be explored in Otsego County!
+Stop at the Fenimore Art Gallery for an enlightening look at American folk art and American Indian art, as well as photography and 20th-century art.
 Be sure to check out the on-site 1750 American Indian Bark House on Otsego Lake’s shores.